dmkahler/SAR-code/README.md

 ## Overview

-Synthetic aperture radar (SAR) and interferometric synthetic aperture radar (InSAR) are remote sensing techniques used to analyze Earth's surface deformation, topography, and other geophysical phenomena.
-This repository aims to provide a comprehensive set of tools and scripts to facilitate SAR and InSAR data processing, analysis, and visualization.

-## Overview

 Synthetic Aperture Radar (SAR) and Interferometric Synthetic Aperture Radar (InSAR) are advanced remote sensing techniques widely used in geoscience and environmental monitoring.
 SAR systems onboard satellites transmit microwave signals towards the Earth's surface and record the backscattered signals, allowing for the generation of high-resolution images regardless of weather conditions or time of day.
+Synthetic aperture RADAR (SAR) and interferometric synthetic aperture RADAR (InSAR) In particular, InSAR can be used to analyze Earth's surface deformation.

 ### Synthetic Aperture Radar (SAR)